 - Service Match - On-going service projects in the winter and spring quarter at eight partner sites for teams of 5-10 students representing different Houses and Greek organizations.

-- Alternative Spring Break - A one-week service and education immersion in a Chicago neighborhood for one or more teams of 10-15 students.
-The 2016 ASB pilot partnered with Hope Works/Living Hope Church for a week-long immersion in Woodlawn.
+- Alternative Spring Break - A five-day service and education immersion in a Chicago neighborhood for one or more teams of 10-15 students.
+The 2016 ASB pilot partnered with Hope Works/Living Hope Church for an immersion in Woodlawn.

 - Summer Links - A 10-week social justice education and internship program for a cohort of undergraduate students that teaches methods for catalyzing social change through direct service, research and evaluation, advocacy and activism, community organizing, philantrhopy, and public policy.